top of page

 I have started getting obsessed with spicy syrups on fruit; see this fantastic recipe for Roasted pineapple carpaccio in a light syrup of lime, fragrant lemongrass, chilli and mint.

 This salad has a variety of textures from the different fruits but shines from the aromatic and spicy syrup.
 Macerating the fruit in syrup allows the spices to infuse the fruit.
 This salad is simply spectacular.
 You can serve it as a dessert, but I have started serving it as an appetizer or palate cleanser in tiny servings.
-The guests love the splash of sweet that breaks up the otherwise savory courses.
+The guests love the splash of sweetness that breaks up the otherwise savoury courses.

 For more recipes from this beautiful cookbook, click here.